Kia Rio insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Kia Rio is $187 a month — or $2,244 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Kia Rio has been around since 2000 and is currently in its fourth generation.
 The subcompact car is known for its powerful engine, luxurious interior and agile handling.
 In the United States market, there is a hatchback and sedan form available for the Kia Rio.